rajvipulraj401/React/React_notes/Hooks/1-useState/Basic useState/Readme.md

 }

 ```
-  ### Here on Above what happens is that our previous value is passed into it so we get last value of count each time Therefore we are doing -2 on the above code .
+  ### Here on Above what happens is that our previous value (latest value of count) is passed into it .Therefore we are doing -2 on the above code .

 ```jsx